projectara/greybus-spec/source/special.rst

 Greybus Control Disconnected Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus control disconnected Operation is sent to notify an Interface that a CPort (other than control CPort) that was formerly the subject of a Greybus Control Connected Operation shall no longer be used.
-No more messages may be sent over this connection, and any messages received shall be discarded.
+The Greybus Control Disconnected Operation is sent to notify an Interface that a Greybus Connection has been closed.
+The users of the CPorts at each end of the Connection shall no longer transmit data on their respective CPorts unless a new Connection is established using those CPorts.
+Any messages received by the Interface on the CPort after the Control Disconnected Request is received shall be discarded, unless a Greybus Connection is later reestablished on that CPort.

 Greybus Control Disconnected Request
 """"""""""""""""""""""""""""""""""""

-The Greybus control disconnected request supplies the CPort ID on the receiving Interface that is no longer connected.
+The Greybus Control Disconnected Request supplies the CPort ID on the receiving Interface for the Greybus Connection which is now closed.
+The |unipro| CPort on the Interface which was at one end of the Connection may subsequently be disconnected by the SVC.

 .. figtable::
     :nofig: